 Josefina López on Being Undocumented for 13 Years

 I set out to start writing, and I wrote Real Women Have Curves because I worked in a sewing shop, and I was undocumented for 13 years.
 When I got my Green Card, I decided that I was never going to hide anymore, because I was tired of being a shadow, of being ashamed that I was undocumented.
 Because a paper determines that you’re a human being?
 And you believe it, right?
-I’m so proud of the DREAMers, because now they don’t take that shit, they’re like, “No, we’re human beings, it was not our fault.”
+I’m so proud of the Dreamers, because now they don’t take that shit, they’re like, “No, we’re human beings, it was not our fault.”
 For me, writing this play was an affirmation of my humanity, of saying, “No, I’m a human being, and I don’t know what I did wrong, and I refuse to apologize.”
-Dammit!
+Damn it!
 My life has value, women’s lives have value, and women’s stories have value.

 Josefina López on Being Sick and Tired of Hollywood